AlexFW16/app_project/README.md

   -> Just use the same id for the same buttons etc.
 - Add switch button (output text and msg)
 - Descriptions/how to use for all ciphers
+- (Add key/password generator)
+- Maybe issues when restoring data with isBinary in XOR?

 ### How is MVC implemented?